hroptatyr/dateutils/index.md

 tadd
 ----
-  This is tseq's complement as in one duration can be added to one or number of time values:
+  This is tseq's complement as in a duration can be added to one or more time values, making this the tool of choice for time arithmetic:

     tadd 12:00:00 17m
     =>